MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/objects-dont-sync-ad-sync-tool.md

     ```

     Leave the console window open.
 You'll use it again in the next step.
 4. Check for duplicate proxyAddresses attributes.
-In the console connection that you opened in step 2, type the following commands in the order in which they are presented.
-Press Enter after each command:
+In the console connection that you opened in step 2, run the following command:

     ```powershell
     Import-Module ExchangeOnlineManagement